We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • How often should water be added to a compost pile?

 Check your composter weekly to determine whether or not you need to add water.
 In a closed bin, you might not need to add extra moisture, as water that's expelled from the decomposing ingredients remains inside the chamber.
-But in an open outdoor bin, especially during hot or windy weather, the warmth of the decomposing materials can quickly evaporate the moisture and stall the composting process.
+However, in an open outdoor bin, especially during hot or windy weather, the warmth of the decomposing materials can quickly evaporate the moisture and stall the composting process.
 Ideally, the contents of a composter should be moist but not soggy.
 If necessary, use a hose or bucket to add just enough water to keep the composting materials damp; be careful not to saturate the pile, though, which encourages mold and odor.

 A Greenes Fence Co.
 Cedar Wood Composter set up outside